phandennis/2420_assign2/README.md

 ## Step 3: Installing Web Server

 In the droplets, we will install a web server.
-We will use caddy.
+I will use caddy as I did nginx last week.

 1. Download the tar.gz file for caddy by running `wget https://github.com/caddyserver/caddy/releases/download/v2.6.2/caddy_2.6.2_linux_amd64.tar.gz`
 2. Unarchive the file with `tar xvf caddy_2.6.2_linux_amd64.tar.gz`